gonzaloangaut/tfg_analysis/README.md

-# oncostreams_analysis
+# tfg_analysis

-Software for analyzing data from oncostream simulations.
+Software for analyzing data from oncostream simulations using the code of the tfg.
 The repository contains raw simulation data, processing scripts, and visualization notebooks to study clustering, order parameters, and phenotypic transitions.

 ## Repository structure